-How Can Power Line EMF Help Drones Fly More Safely and Autonomously?
+How Can Power Line EMF Help Drones Fly With Greater Safety and Autonomy?

 Many UAS and electric utility experts we speak with are unclear about how power line electromagnetic fields (EMF) can be used to provide situational awareness for drones (unmanned aerial systems, or UASs).
 Most who learn about EM/Nav, our EMF sensor payload for drones, tend to have the initial impression that the technology's purpose is to mitigate the effects of electromagnetic interference (EMI).
 They're not entirely wrong, however, EMI mitigation only scratches the surface when it comes to UAS features enabled by power line EMF.